analog-nico/fire-up/README.md

 ### Migrating your existing node.js app to Fire Up!

-If you have a large node.js app that doesn't use a dependency injector yet or does use another one you certainly do not have the option to rewrite your whole app to use Fire Up! at once.
+If you have a large node.js app that doesn't use a dependency injector yet or does use another one you certainly won't have the option to rewrite your whole app to use Fire Up! at once.
 Fortunately, Fire Up! does not enforce an all-or-nothing approach.
 You can just migrate a small area of your app and use an injector for instantiating the code in just that area.
 It is even possible that the migrated modules still use regular require calls.

 If you use a hybrid approach where you just use Fire Up! for certain areas of your app you should, however, pay attention to the modules' singleton nature: In traditional node.js development you are used to getting a singleton instance of a module when you require it.
 Fire Up! retains that singleton nature per default.
 For that a Fire Up! injector has a cache which is filled with the object returned by the factory method of a Fire Up! module.
 Hence, those modules are only singleton within the scope of a single Fire Up! injector instance.
 If you create multiple Fire Up! injectors or require a Fire Up! module manually you will produce multiple instances of your module.
 A rule of thumb would be to never require a Fire Up! module manually and if you use multiple Fire Up! injectors make sure they cover distinct groups of the available Fire Up! modules.

+To make an existing module available to Fire Up! you would usually add the required code according to [the Fire Up! module pattern](#the-fire-up-module-pattern) and move the existing code into the factory method.
+However, if that is not a viable solution you may register the unaltered code as a [custom module](#passing-custom-modules).

 ## API